dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Click Run.**

+You can run subsequent years by then clicking  **Change parameters** and change the LULC to e.g. the 2015 dataset and year to 2015. **Click Run.** Repeat this until you have run all the years you wish to run.

 This output is the main statistics table from the analysis, from which other summary statistics tables will be generated:

 |SubA_A5_tool_results|

-You can run subsequent years by then clicking  **Change parameters** and change the LULC to e.g. the 2015 dataset and year to 2015. **Click Run.** Repeat this until you have run all the years you wish to run.
+*Please note: when running this geoprocessing step the following red warning messages can be ignored.
+They do not affect the functioning of the tool*
+- WARNING: Concurrent mapset locking is not supported on Windows
+- ERROR 6: ..\output.tif, band 1: SetColorTable() only supported for Byte or UInt16 bands in TIFF format.
+- WARNING: Too many values, color table cut to 65535 entries

 **Tool A5 model diagram**